poirier/cheat/django/dokku.rst

 Deploying from private git repos
 --------------------------------

 Note: this doesn't apply to your main project repo.
-It can be private and Dokku doesn't care, because you're pushing it directly from your development system to the Dokku server.
+That can be private and Dokku doesn't care, because you're pushing it directly from your development system to the Dokku server.